-The Iannettilab (aka the GAMFI Centre) is a neuroscience research group led by Giandomenico Iannetti, and currently based at the Department of Neuroscience, Physiology and Pharmacology of University College London.
+The Iannettilab (aka the GAMFI Centre) is a neuroscience research group led by Giandomenico Iannetti, and currently based at University College London, in the Department of Neuroscience, Physiology and Pharmacology.

 Our research field is sensory neuroscience in humans.
 We investigate the neural processes leading to the perception of objects and events in the world around us.
 We have a particular interest in studying the nociceptive system and how its activation generates painful percepts.
 We are also interested in understanding the defensive behaviours triggered by dangerous sensory events happening around the body.